ali-ahmadi79/MachineLearning/README_ML_ANN_tensorflow.md

-**Use our ANN model to predict if the customer with the following informations will leave the bank (using tensorflow):
+Use our ANN model to predict if the customer with the following information will leave the bank (using TensorFlow):
-**

 Geography: France